leelabcnbc/computing-resources/README.md

 **ALWAYS CHECK "ISSUES" FOR UPDATES NOT INCORPORATED INTO THE REPO.
 CONTRIBUTIONS ARE WELCOME.**

+## cluster and ML documentation

+A PDF overview (and the TeX source that generates it, with embedded files) of cluster usage, basic PyTorch info, and neural response modeling is now available.
+The older tutorials from Yimeng still may be useful, but some material might be out of date, and they're organized differently.

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/cnbc-computing-resources)

 * `tutorials` contains recipes for performing specific tasks on the cluster.